aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 This Move member function is a subscriber callback.
 It simply retrieve the information when the person has the intention to play the robot, setting the proper boolean variable to true.

 ###### <a name="CD-CR"></a>checkReachability
 This Move member function is timer callback.
 It is executed regularly with the rate setted with the corresponding [parameter](#MSG-P).
 Once executed, it compares the current euclidean distance.
 In the case the distance is decreased, it update the current distance and print a log.
 On the other hand, if the distance is increased, it assumes that the target is not reachable and calls the function [newTarget](#CD-newTarget) to compute a new one.
 This function may neglect possible targets but is guaranteed to avoid keeping a target outside the arena for too much time.
-Additionally, if the distance remains almost the same (the robot is not moving) then a new target is computed.

 ###### <a name="RB-OR"></a>odometryReceived
 This simply subscriber callback function is used to store the current value of the robot position, which is